Community of Madrid: Geography

-Despite the existence of a large city of 5 million people, the Community of Madrid still retains some remarkably unspoiled and diverse habitats and landscapes.
+Despite the existence of a large urban area of nearly 7 million people, the Community of Madrid still retains some remarkably unspoiled and diverse habitats and landscapes.
 Madrid is home to mountain peaks rising above 2,000 m, holm oak dehesas and low-lying plains.
 The slopes of the Guadarrama mountain range are cloaked in dense forests of Scots pine and Pyrenean oak.
 The Lozoya Valley supports a large black (monk) vulture colony, and one of the last bastions of the Spanish imperial eagle in the world is found in the Park Regional del Suroeste in dehesa hills between the Gredos and Guadarrama ranges.
 The recent possible detection of the existence of Iberian lynx in the area between the Cofio and Alberche rivers is testament to the biodiversity of the area.
 Taking advantage of the orography, there are several reservoirs and local dams, with the Santillana reservoir being the largest.

-When looking at a map of the Province of Madrid, it can be seen that it is almost an equilateral triangle, in whose center would be the city.
+The province of Madrid is shaped approximately like an equilateral triangle, with the city of Madrid located near its center.
 First, by the western side, it borders the "Sistema Central" (the Guadarrama mountain range), the southern border features a protrusion following the Tagus River in order to include the royal site of Aranjuez in the region; the eastern edge of the triangle comes from the rupture of the fluvial river basins.
 This autonomous community is located in the basin of the Tagus River.
 The Tagus passes through the southern border of the Autonomy in its path west toward the Atlantic Ocean, draining the waters of the Jarama River (collecting in turn the waters of the Lozoya, the Guadalix, the Manzanares, the Henares and the Tajuña), the Alberche and the Guadarrama in the Community.

 This autonomous community also includes the exclave of Dehesa de la Cepeda (part of the municipality of Santa María de la Alameda), a mostly open-area geographically located between the provinces of Ávila and Segovia in the autonomous community of Castile and León.

-Province of Madrid occupies a surface area of approximately 8,028 km2 (1.6% of all Spanish territory).
-More specifically, the exact position of Madrid is 3° 40´ of longitude west of Greenwich, England, and 40° 23´ north of the equator.
+The Province of Madrid occupies a surface area of approximately 8,028 km2 (1.6% of all Spanish territory).
+More specifically, the exact position of Madrid is 3° 40' of longitude west of Greenwich, England, and 40° 23' north of the equator.

-Most of province lies between 600 and 1,000 m above sea level.
-However, there the altitude ranges from the 2,428 metres of Peñalara and the 430 metres of the Alberche river when it leaves Villa del Prado into the province of Toledo.
+Most of the province lies between 600 and 1,000 m above sea level.
+However, there the altitude ranges from 2,428 metres of Peñalara to 430 metres at the Alberche river when it leaves Villa del Prado into the province of Toledo.
 Other considerable heights, as well as being famous, are the Bola del Mundo ("Ball of the World") in Navacerrada, at a height of 2,258 m, the Siete Picos ("Seven Peaks") in Cercedilla, at 2,138 m, and the Peña Cebollera (2,129 m) at the northernmost end of the province, a tripoint between the Madrid region and the provinces of Segovia and Guadalajara.